Building Module 8 · Understanding What AI Builds

 When you ask a CLI tool to “create a new project,” it generates all these files for you — README, package.json, .gitignore, folder structure, everything.
 Understanding what they are helps you verify and modify what the AI creates.

-After running npm install, you’ll see a node_modules folder appear.
+After running npm install, you will see a node_modules folder appear.
 This contains all the downloaded dependencies your project needs.
 Some key facts:

 • It can be enormous (hundreds of MB, thousands of files)